Click Here for Our Recommended Antivirus for Your Device

 1. SIP is a communication protocol and is a text-based request-response protocol, whereas XMPP is an open Extensible Markup Language protocol and is based on XML-based client-server architecture.

-3. In SIP, the messages are signaled using SIP headers and body, whereas In XMPP, the messages are signaled using a streaming pipe, and the request, response, errors are also passed via a streaming pipe.
+3. In SIP, the messages are signalled using SIP headers and body, whereas, In XMPP, the messages are signalled using a streaming pipe, and the request, response, and errors are also passed via a streaming pipe.

-4. SIP has the flexibility of using connection-less UDP, TLS, and TCP, whereas XMPP only runs TCP and TLS.
+4. SIP can use connection-less UDP, TLS, and TCP, whereas XMPP only runs TCP and TLS.

 5. SIP doesn’t work with NATs and Firewalls as the user agent only sends and receives the messages wheres In XMPP.
 It works well with NATs and firewalls as only the client insatiate the messages to the server.